Standardized Testing & AP Credit Policy

 All undergraduate applicants must submit one of the following standardized test scores in order to be considered for admission:

-Master of Architecture II applicants must submit the following scores:
+Master of Science in Architecture II applicants must submit the following scores:

 Master of Engineering applicants are not required to submit standardized test scores.
 However, submitting GRE scores is optional.

-Undergraduate applicants whose native language is not English and who have not graduated from a secondary school in a country with English as the official medium of instruction are required to take the following exam:
+Undergraduate applicants whose native language is not English and who have not graduated from a secondary school in a country with English as the official medium of instruction are required to take one the following exam and scores must be submitted directly by the testing service to firstname.lastname@example.org.

 - ACT Code: 2724